What Foods to Avoid After Receding Gums Treatment

 Sports beverages

-Many individuals believe that sports drinks are a healthier alternative to soda and may help them perform better during exercises.
+Many individuals believe that sports drinks are a healthier alternative to soda and may help them perform better during exercise.
 On the other hand, sports drinks are seldom an intelligent choice when it comes to dental health.
 Sugars and acids are both terrible for dental health and are often concentrated in sports drinks.

 Soda